alex59495/antifraud-cloudwalk/README.md

 ### Areas for improvement

 - Be clearer about the Fraud system in the API response.
 With the actual system we only know if the transaction is approved or denied but we don't know about the reason.
 It acts likes a black box for the API user.
-- This example only show a really small sample of how the logic could be implemented but we could improve the score calcul with more robust models or even AI.
+- This example only show a really small sample of how the logic could be implemented but we could improve the logic and score calcul with more robust models or even AI.
 - Some errors are handled (customer empty, transaction_id empty..) but some aren't.
 We should add some errors handlers to be sure the API request sent is correct.
+- For now all the logic is put in the services object (Rails pattern), but should think about a better and cleaner architecture.